k-vandijk/kvandijk.AI/README.md

 - `OPENAI_ENDPOINT`: Your OpenAI endpoint URL.
 - `OPENAI_DEPLOYMENT`: Your deployment name for the OpenAI model.
+- `OPENAI_EMBEDDING_DEPLOYMENT`: Your deployment name for the OpenAI embedding model.
 - `OPENAI_KEY`: Your OpenAI API key.

 ## Program.cs